Reviewed by Dr Abbie Lam DVM

 Kittens are born with strong instincts that help them survive in the wild.
 However, domesticated kittens that may never have to rely on these instincts for hunting or hiding will use them for play.
 Playtime is often an outlet for these instincts, taking the form of stalking, pouncing and capturing “prey” such as a mouse-shaped toy.

-A kitten that is separated from the litter when too young may not have learned appropriate play behaviour, so it’s up to you to teach them how to play nicely.
+A kitten that is separated from the litter too young may not have learned appropriate play behaviour, so it’s up to you to teach them how to play nicely.

 Games to play with your kitten